 What is Scrum?
 The common answer to this question sounds like this: Scrum is one of the most famous Agile methodologies used in software development.
 Is it true?
 Not exactly.
-In this article, I`ll explain the main principles and elements of Scrum and try to give the answer to the initial question.

 The authors of the Scrum Guide tell us that Scrum is “a framework within which people can address complex adaptive problems, while productively and creatively delivering products of the highest possible value”.

-Using Scrum could be your way to carry out your project with the highest possible value.
-It gives you the opportunity to apply main Agile principles and advantages.
+Using Scrum phases could be your way to carry out your project with the highest possible value.
+It gives you the opportunity to apply the main Agile principles and advantages.
 Scrum process is iterative (the product is produced during the small cycles called sprints) and incremental (the functionality of the product increases during each iteration by adding new features).
 It allows changes and encourages feedback.
 However, using Scrum requires some special knowledge, since it uses its own terminology and some specific procedural steps.
 Scrum framework has many elements but none of them is random and unnecessary.

 Scrum leans on three fundamental parts: roles, artifacts, and meetings.